MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/Teams conversational AI/bots-and-tabs.md

 :::image type="content" source="~/assets/images/bots/how-tab-work.png" alt-text="Sequence diagram that explains how tabs work." lightbox="~/assets/images/bots/how-tab-work.png":::

-Using the `@microsoft/teams-js NPM` package, tab can communicate with Teams using a secure messaging channel called window post messages and tab can communicate with backend using standard JavaScript APIs, HTTP requests, web sockets, and so on.
+Through `@microsoft/teams-js NPM` package, tab can communicate with Teams using a secure messaging channel called window post messages and tab can communicate with backend using standard JavaScript APIs, HTTP requests, web sockets, and so on.

 :::column-end:::

 :::row-end:::